cmsc389T-spring22/Team7/Projects/P3/README.md

 This method checks if a ghost was actually able to eat pacman.
 If it did happen you return true and change the gameOver boolean to true as well.
 If it did not happen, you return false.
 #### Test Description
 This method is very similar to the is_ghost_in_range and is_pacman_in_range.
 I took the example that was given and changed the name of the ghost to Clyde.
 Clyde is in range of pacman with coordinates (9,11).
 I made the case where he does eat pacman and it returns true since Pacman is in (9,12).
 The other test will return false and the game resumes since Clyde is in coordinate (9,8) and Pacman is still in (9,12).

+### eatCookie(String name)
+#### Method Description
+this method takes the location of pacman then gets the location of cookie, if they're in the same tile.
+The cookie is removed from the map and we increase the cookie count by 1.
+Then return the cookie component that pacman ate

+#### Test Description
+we make a cookie and pacman and add it to frame, and then we call eatcookie function to see if it is successfully removed.
+We then check the location to see if the cookie is still there and assertTrue() that it's not there.

 ---